 Also, on September 30, the former deputy, in her speech of thanks by videoconference after having won the Václav Havel Human Rights Award, reiterated that she will “continue to fight alongside the Venezuelan people.”

-The executive vice president of Venezuela, Delcy Rodríguez, on Wednesday called Machado a “fraud” and a “dead mosquito,”* whom she accused of asking for sanctions and at the same time speaking in favor of wage increases for workers, who were, according to the official, “severely affected” by those foreign measures.
+The vice president of Venezuela, Delcy Rodríguez, called Machado a “fraud” and a “whore” for requesting sanctions from Venezuela’s enemies and at the same time speaking in favor of wage increases for workers, who have been, according to Rodríguez, “severely affected” by foreign sanctions.

 Machado expressed her “deep admiration and affection” for the educators, who, despite “hunger wages,” have “remained at the forefront of this struggle, with an infinite dedication

 “Who has asked for the blockade against Venezuela?
-Leopoldo López, Julio Borges, Juan Guaidó, María Corina Machado, who then sounds like a dead mosquito* and causes tremendous damage to Venezuela and still today asks for more sanctions, (…) she then, every day, makes videos (saying): ’dear workers, I am with you, workers, and now we are going to fight for Venezuela and for your conditions,’” Rodríguez said.
+Leopoldo López, Julio Borges, Juan Guaidó and María Corina Machado, who causes tremendous damage to Venezuela and asks for still more sanctions … She then, every day, makes videos (saying): ’Dear workers, I am with you, and now we are going to fight for Venezuela and improve your working conditions,’” Rodríguez said.

 She insisted that Machado, “whoring for the United States Government, calls for sanctions and a blockade against Venezuela.”
 The also Minister of Oil called the former deputy and other opponents “tremendous fakes.”